Why running out of fuel is a very, very bad idea

 If you run it down to nothing, you engine will start drawing air.
 A build-up of air can prevent the car from starting even when you've filled it up again, so carrying on because you've got some petrol in the boot isn't a good idea.

 If you drive a diesel, you're risking serious damage to your engine.
 Drawing air can damage the seals, injectors and loads of other stuff I don't understand - but know this: you don't want it because it can cost you thousands to put right.

 Even letting your car get to the very end of a tank isn't very good for it.
 The stuff left right at the bottom is full of sediment, which can clog up your engine like nobody's business.
 Yuck.

 We're all at it

-LV= Road Rescue report that in 2014, 827,000 people broke down because they ran out of fuel.
-Of those unfortunate and silly souls, 6 out of 10 were men and it's under-35s that were most likely to be left standing folornly by the roadside.
+More than 70,000 drivers a month in the UK are breaking down due to running out of fuel.
+Of those unfortunate and silly souls, 6 out of 10 are men and it's under-35s who are most likely to be left standing despairingly by the roadside.